UnifiedPush/documentation/content/_index.md

 ## Getting Started

-### I'm a user who wants push notifications for apps using UP, what should I do?
+### I'm a user who wants push notifications for apps using UnifiedPush, what should I do?

 The application that gives notifications is called a Distributor.
 If you don't care about using Google's FCM, look at the download links of [fcm-distributor](/users/distributors/fcm).